Grade 9

 World History - The West and The World - Grade 12, University Course (CHY 4U1)

-From the destruction of Cheng Ho's fleet, through the French Revolution, Imperialism in Africa and WWI, to the fall of communism in 1989, this humanities course examines the events, people, art, technology and ideas of European and world civilizations from 1700 to the present.
-Students learn about the emergence of the modern world and the forces - democracy, nationalism, romanticism, socialism, fascism, feminism, and others - which have shaped it.
+From the destruction of Cheng Ho's fleet, through the French Revolution, Imperialism in Africa, and WWI, to the fall of communism in 1989, this humanities course examines the events, people, art, technology, and ideas of European and world civilizations from 1700 to the present.
+Students learn about the emergence of the modern world and the forces - democracy, nationalism, romanticism, socialism, fascism, feminism, and others - that have shaped it.

 Canadian and International Law - Grade 12, University Course (CLN 4U1)

-Canadian and World Issues - Grade 12, University Course (CLN 4U1)
+Canadian and World Issues - Grade 12, University Course (CGW 4U1)